pbaker321/PeterBakerPortfolio/README.md

 This is a fully responsive website.
 Which can be used on many platforms and browsers.

 ### The target audience for the website.

 - Potential Employers
 - Users looking for help with websites
 - Other developers looking for help with current projects

-### As a Visitor

-- To easily understand what the page is about.
+### User Stories

+- As a User I want a clean but visually striking website, absent of clutter and unnescerarry clutter.
-- To straight away visually see what the developer is capable of.
+- As a User I want to see straight away visually see what the developer is capable of.
+- As a User I want to learn a little bit about the developer.
+- As a User I want to know what level of skills the developer has.
-- To be able to navigate my way through the website and easily return to previously visited pages without using the back key.
+- As a User I want to be able to navigate my way through the site without using the back key.
-- To be able to see and download the developers CV without leaving the site.
+- As a user I want to be able to see and download the developers CV.
+- As a User I want to be able to see the developers previous projects.
-- To be able to view the developers projects to date.
+- As a User I want to be able to see the developers repositories.
-- To be able to contact the developer and give as much information as needed.
+- As a User I want to be able to contact the developer.
+- As a User I want to be able to go to the developers social media.

 The Website will consist of 4 pages and a link to the developers CV.